OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

  * ### **Phase 1 - Pre-Design & Programming** <br><!--*(Fees associated with this phase are discounted at 25%)*-->
-	* Conduct zoning & building code analysis & summary
+	* Conduct <!--zoning & -->building code analysis & summary
 	* Measure and model/draft the existing conditions relative to the scope of work.
-This does not include a site survey.
-	* We assume a survey of the existing site will by supplied by a 3rd party.
+	* This proposal does not include a site survey.
+We assume a survey of the existing site will by supplied by a 3rd party.
 		* Although one is not necessary in these earlier phases, it's best practices to supply an official survey as early as possible, as it assures the proposed design, as it is laid out on the site, is based on accurate information.
 It eliminates the potential for any surprises and rework further down the line.
+			* Ideally, the survey will include:
+				* building in relation to property lines
+				* easements
+				* utility locations
+				* topographical elevations

 <!--

 -----------------------------------------------------------------------------------------------------------------------

 * Provide, and meet to discuss, 2 or 3 diagrammatic floor plan options which will explore ideal layout and adjacencies of the various spaces throughout the project, as well, as their relation to the site.
 These design options will address varying approaches in the following criteria.
 	    * Functional relationship of the various spaces
 	    * Code restrictions/requirements
 	    * Structural considerations